-The Group's activities may give rise to risk at the time of settlement of transactions and trades.
+The Bank's activities may give rise to risk at the time of settlement of transactions and trades.
 Settlement risk is the risk of loss due to the failure of an entity to honour its obligations to deliver cash, securities or other assets as contractually agreed.
-Settlement risk is deemed immaterial in the Group's operations.
+Settlement risk is deemed immaterial in the Bank's operations.

-Credit risk is the greatest single risk faced by the Group and arises principally from loans and advances to customers and from investments in debt securities and also from commitments, guarantees and documentary credits, counterparty credit risk in derivatives contracts and the aforementioned settlement risk.
+Credit risk is the greatest single risk faced by the Bank and arises principally from loans and advances to customers, but also from loans and advances to financial institutions, investments in bonds and debt instruments, investments in equity and equity instruments, commitments, guarantees and documentary credits, counterparty credit risk in derivatives contracts, and the aforementioned settlement risk along with other assets.